Epilepsy in Cavalier King Charles Spaniels

 In a 2004 article, Dr. H. C. Gurney of Colorado reports success in treating dogs during epileptic seizures by applying ice directly to the dogs' backs at T10 to L4 of the spine.
 See the article citation for details and a diagram.

 All dogs should be examined by a veterinarian after their first seizure for determination of the cause.
 Anti-convulsant therapy (usually oral phenobarbital [Solfoton, Luminal, Phenoleptil] and/or potassium bromide) may be started once the seizures recur frequently.
 The owner should keep a calendar noting the frequency of the seizures, and the dog that seizures more than once a month should treated long term with anti-convulsants.
+In an April 2014 report, a cavalier suffered loss of muscle control and repetitive leg twitching due to an overdose of potassium bromide.

 The anti-convulsant gabapentin (Neurontin, Gabarone) is being prescribed, following a study which has shown that between 41% and 55% of dogs have responded to it.
 Gabapentin works through a receptor on the membranes of brain and peripheral nerve cells.
 It binds to calcium channels and modulates calcium influx as well as influences GABergic neurotransmission.
 In humans, gabapentin reportedly does not interact with any other medications, and it is not metabolized, so it is fully excreted in the urine and has no affect upon the liver.
 However, in dogs, gabapentin is partially metabolized in the liver, and therefore the prescribing neurologist may be expected to order periodic blood tests to check the liver enzymes.